tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据容灾/版本控制/删除标记_intl_en.md

 A delete marker is used to mark a versioned object as “deleted” in COS.
 It has an object key and version ID just like an object, but with the following differences:

 - Its content is empty.
-- It does not have ACL value.
+- It is not associated with an ACL value.
-- To GET a delete marker will return a 404 error.
+- A GET request on a delete marker will return a 404 error.
-- The only operation you can use on a delete marker is DELETE, and only the root account can issue such a request.
+- The only operation you can use on a delete marker is DELETE, and only the root account can make such a request.

 ## Deleting a Delete Marker